awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

   For information about setting up a test project, see [Setting Up Your FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.

-  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS Kernel Port](afr-porting-kernel.md)\.
+  For information about configuring the FreeRTOS kernel for your platform, see [Configuring a FreeRTOS kernel port](afr-porting-kernel.md)\.

 ## Porting<a name="porting-steps-pkcs"></a>